Volunteering at GWSC – Summary FAQs

 - in the Café,

-- to purchase club regalia/clothing – polo shirts, caps etc.
+- to purchase club regalia/clothing – polo shirts, caps etc. or chandlery

 GWSC is a sailing club run by its members.
 The Club wants to give appropriate recognition and thanks to those who contribute to keeping the Club going.
 We publicly recognise our most generous volunteers with annual awards.